 This creamy coconut beef curry has all the amazing flavours that you would expect from a dairy cream based curry but, it’s made with healthier creamed coconut and it’s lower in calories and fat.
 This is a mild curry and it’s really easy to make too.

-Tender chunks of beef absorb the coconut and mild spice flavours whilst simmering away on your stove, allowing you to get on with other things!
+The tender chunks of beef absorb the coconut and mild spice flavours whilst simmering away on your stove.
+Allowing you to get on with other things!

-I made this recipe earlier on this year, having not long returned from our epic holiday.
-I was missing the selection of 4 – 6 different curries that were presented at each meal (and I mean breakfast, lunch and dinner!).
+I made this recipe earlier on this year, having not long returned from our epic african adventure.

 Zanzibar grows and exports its own spices, plus the coconuts they used for cooking were fetched right down off the tree, as fresh as can be.